 Strategic Offensive Reductions Treaty (SORT): The United States and Russia met at a summit meeting in Moscow and St. Petersburg in May 2002 to discuss a variety of issues including energy, information technologies, and economic issues.
 The two countries also discussed nuclear weapons.
 While the United States did not believe a new treaty was necessary at this point, Russia insisted.

 The United States and Russia signed the Strategic Offensive Reductions Treaty (SORT) on May 24, 2002.
 On June 1, 2003 SORT entered into force.
 Under SORT, the two parties agreed to reduce and limit strategic nuclear warheads to 1,700 to 2,200 by December 31, 2012.
 Further, the treaty reaffirmed both states commitment to START I. SORT's reduction targets were superseded by New START.

 New START: The Treaty between the United States of America and the Russian Federation on Measures for the Further Reduction and Limitation of Strategic Offensive Arms or New START was signed in April 2010 and entered into force in February 2011.

-New START limits each party to 700 deployed ICBMs, SLBMs, and heavy bombers, 1,550 deployed nuclear warheads, and 800 deployed and non-deployed ICBM launchers, SLBM launchers, and heavy bombers equipped for nuclear armaments.
+New START limits each party to 1,550 deployed nuclear warheads.
+The Treaty also includes a limit of 800 deployed and non-deployed ICBM launchers, SLBM launchers, and heavy bombers equipped for nuclear armaments.
+In addition, no more than 700 ICBMs, SLBMs, and heavy bombers can be deployed.
 In accordance with the treaty, these provisions must be met by February 5, 2018.